Initially ridiculed, but eventually becoming one of the most iconic and recognized structures ever created.

 41. The original lifts in the Eiffel Tower, which were created by the American company “Otis Brothers and Company,” were able to carry up to 65 passengers and weighed 10,000 kilos each.

 42. The lifts to go up to the third floor only went half the distance.
-In order to reach the third floor, passengers had to switch lifts which were connected through a small gangway.
+In order Toe third floor, passengers had to switch lifts which were connected through a small gangway.

 43. Gustave Eiffel had a private apartment at the top of the Eiffel Tower, and he used this in his later years to carry out meteorological observations.